 Normally, parents have some type of joint custody and visitation structure that serves the interests of the child and continues the positive familial relationships the child has come to know.
 Unfortunately, there are times when a parent may not be able to care for their child or the court deems them unfit to be a guardian.
-In those cases, the other parent may be awarded sole custody.
-The guardian has physical and legal custody of the child, leaving the other parent with limited rights.
+In those cases, the custodial parent may be awarded sole legal custody leaving the other parent with limited rights.
 As New Jersey courts must act in the best interest of the child, this is sometimes reality for some families.
-Even though one parent has sole custody, New Jersey believes that the other parent should have an ongoing opportunity to prove themselves to the court, whether the visits are supervised or unsupervised.
+Even though one parent has sole legal custody, New Jersey believes that the other parent is entitled to visitation rights, whether the visits are supervised or unsupervised.

 New Jersey believes that the child’s best interests are met when positive relationships continue through a divorce and beyond.
 A divorce should work to disrupt a child’s life as little as possible.
-Whether a parent has sole custody or just physical custody, they must either agree to terms or have the court pass down a visitation schedule.
-In circumstances where siblings and grandparents want access to the child, there are laws in place to assist these people with gaining said access.
+In circumstances where a noncustodial parent, siblings, and grandparents want access to the child, there are laws in place to assist these people with gaining said access.
 An application for visitation can be drafted and brought to the court.
-This addresses a balance between the best interests of the child and the possibility of a hostile custodial parent.
-Once an application is successful, the court will pass down an order everyone has to abide by.
+If the application is approved, the court will pass down an order to be followed by all parties.
 If you need a law firm to draft an application for visitation, contact Paris P. Eliades Law Firm, LLC today.

 Mediation and child visitation

-Sometimes parents want to work together to make an amicable arrangement that serves everyone’s interests.
-Though a court will have the final say in all matters related to children, parents may use mediation to agree to terms.
-Even in cases of sole custody, the custodial parent might understand the importance of the parental relationship and offer the opportunity for the other to prove their ability to parent over time.
+In some cases, family members can work together to avoid the legal costs of fighting over child visitation.
+In the best circumstances, interested parties may be able to use mediation to agree to terms.
+Even in cases of sole legal custody, the custodial parent might understand the importance of the parental relationship and offer the opportunity for the other to prove their ability to parent over time.
 In these cases, some families are able to put emotions aside and use mediation to come to the best conclusion for the family, and most importantly, the child.

 Call a Sussex County attorney committed to positive familial relationships